 The world of IDE software is massive with programs for every operating system.
 My personal favorite is Sublime Text, and I use it for all my coding projects.

-If you’re looking for Sublime Text extensions for WordPress, try this collection.
+If you’re looking for Sublime Text extensions for WordPress, take a look at this collection.

 Sublime Text and Emmet are practically one and the same.
 The Emmet extension doesn’t serve just one function or purpose.